utelecon/utelecon.github.io/en/utokyo_account/mfa/yubikey-totp.md

 You need to display the QR code to register the Yubico Authenticator app as a verification method for multi-factor authentication for UTokyo accounts.
 Since the displaying method of QR code differs depending on the situations, details would be explained separately.

 ### If you register the Yubico Authenticator app as the first verification method

+If you have not registered any verification method and wish to register the Yubico Authenticator app as your first verification method, please follow the procedures below.

 1. Access the [Security info page](https://account.activedirectory.windowsazure.com/proofup.aspx?proofup=1&whr=utac.u-tokyo.ac.jp).
 2. The sign in page will appear (if you are not already signed in).
 Enter your UTokyo Account username (10-digit Common ID) and password and click “Sign in”.